Amirreza-shj/python_project_NAAM/README.md

         return int(volume_max_height) - int(volume_min_height) - int(pump_volume)

 ```
-and in 'main.py' file just we use these modules to find our wanted information from data. also there is graphic display of results in window. and results will be saved in results.txt
+and in 'main.py' file just we use these modules to find our wanted information from data, and there is a graphic display of results in window as well.
+It is noticeable that the results will be saved in results.txt.
-enjoy :)